 6.0 Opening of Table for Gambling

-6.1 After receiving the designated number of decks of cards at the table, both the Dealer and the game supervisor shall sort and inspect the cards independently.
+6.1 After receiving the designated number of decks of cards at the table, both the Dealer and the Game Supervisor shall sort and inspect the cards independently.

 6.2 After the cards have been inspected they shall be spread out face up on the table for visual inspection by the first player or players to arrive at the table.
 The cards shall be spread out in horizontal fan-shaped rows, by deck, according to suit and sequence.
 The cards in each suit shall be laid out in sequence within the suit.

-6.3 After the first player or players have had an opportunity to inspect the cards visually, the cards shall be turned face down on the table and then:
+6.3 After the first player or players have had an opportunity to inspect the cards visually, the cards shall be turned face down on the table and then shuffled.

-chemmy shuffled (washing of the cards);

-stacked; and

-riffle shuffled.

-6.4 Notwithstanding rule 6.2, when an automatic shuffler is used, each set of 4 to 8 decks of cards may be loaded into the automatic shuffler without visual inspection by any player, after having first been:
+6.4 Notwithstanding rule 6.2, when an automatic shuffler is used, each set of 4 to 8 decks of cards may be loaded into the automatic shuffler without visual inspection by any player.
+The Casino Operator may elect to shuffle and/or cut the cards prior to loading them into the automatic shuffler.

-chemmy shuffled;

-stacked; and

-riffle shuffled.

-6.5 Notwithstanding rules 6.1 to 6.4, pre-checked or pre-shuffled cards may be used provided they are secured in a designated area on completion of the pre-check or pre-shuffle, until such time as they are required.
-Before being cut pre-shuffled cards shall be either chemmy shuffled and/or riffle shuffled, but pre-checked cards shall be:
+6.5 Notwithstanding rules 6.1 to 6.4, cards that have been pre-checked or pre-shuffled by the Casino Operator may be used provided they are secured in a designated area on completion of the pre-check or pre-shuffle, until such time as they are required.
+Pre-shuffled cards may be shuffled, but pre-checked cards shall be shuffled, prior to use (and prior to being cut if the Casino Operator elects to cut the cards in accordance with rule 7.2).

-chemmy shuffled;

-stacked; and

-riffle shuffled.
+6.6 Notwithstanding rules 6.1 to 6.4, and subject to the approval of the Secretary, cards that have been pre-checked and pre-shuffled by the card manufacturer before being sealed, may be introduced on a table without having to undergo any further shuffle and/or cut process.

 7.0 Shuffle and Cut of Cards

 7.1 The cards shall be shuffled so that they are randomly intermixed within the deck: